threat-defuser/threat-defuser.org/content/results.md

 ### Articles

+- Godzimirski, Jakub M. 2024.
+[Foreign Investments and National Security: The Case of Russia](http://dx.doi.org/https://doi.org/10.1007/978-3-031-71404-7_7).
+In: The Political Economy of National Security, Critical Infrastructure and Securitization of Foreign Investments.
+Palgrave Macmillan 2024 ISBN 978-3-031-71403-0. pp. 173-209.

 - Hoogensen Gjørv, Gunhild.
 2024.
 Rupturing the illusion of Nordic peace - and where to go from here. *Critical Studies on Security* 2024 (2162-4887) Vol. 12 (3).

 - Janda, Laura A. 2024.
 What goes around, comes around: Cases that keep me going. *Jazykovedný časopis* No. 3.